Beyond Networking with Iman Ighay

 It served as a credibility point when meeting with potential clients.
 I finally had clarity about what kind of career I was pursuing.
 By this time, my personal comfort level with networking had also increased, since my English had improved.
 I had help from English IGCSE tutors.

-As a business coach, to get results from networking you must be clear about what
+As a business coach, to get results from networking you must be clear about what you do.

 It is absolutely necessary to have a clear introduction of yourself.
 When someone asks you what you do, you should not have to think about it.
 For example: I simply tell people that I am the founder of Vancouver Business Network.